 - separating multi-age flocks

-- practising routine biosecurity procedures between flocks and staff working with them.
+- practicing routine biosecurity procedures between flocks and staff working with them.

 Poultry Farming Vaccination